Hero `ParallaxBackground`

 With your two hero sections in place, decide which you like best.

-Do you prefer the โHero call to actionโ or the โParallax Backgroundโ?
+Do you prefer the ‘Hero call to action’ or the ‘Parallax Background’?

-.
+Decide on your favourite, and delete the other from app/root.tsx.
 Remember you can always customise your choice further if you wish.

 Experimentation

-Documentation for each can be found in the README_COMPONENTS.md
+Documentation for each can be found in the README_COMPONENTS.md at the root of your project.

 Try experimenting with these components to see how they work and how you can use them in your site.